ASpoonfulOfSalt/tamagotchi-app/README.md

 ### Testing & Stability

 * The `main` branch must **always compile and run** on the emulator/device.
 * Do not merge incomplete or broken features directly into `main`.
+* If the branch does not run, save your work, but do not merge.

 ---